Bonono63/Create---Fabric-Edition/README.md

 This mod is a port of Shimibub's mod for 1.14.4 under the MIT License, The original mod is available at https://github.com/Creators-of-Create/Create and https://www.curseforge.com/minecraft/mc-mods/create

+You are allowed to fork, modify, port, publish, etc. under the MIT License